Public holidays, or "bank holidays" as they are known, are spread throughout the year and mark religious, historical and

 |Summer Bank Holiday||Monday 29 August||Monday 28 August|

 |Christmas Day||Tuesday 27 December*||Monday 25 December|

 |Boxing Day||Monday 26 December||Tuesday 26 December|

 *substitute day as bank holiday falls on a weekend

 Christmas Holidays and Closures

 The one time of year when London feels quiet is on Christmas Day (25 December) and Boxing Day (26 December).

-There is no public transport on Christmas Day.
-There's a reduced service on Boxing Day and Christmas bank holidays, which fall on 25 and 28 December in 2015.
+There is no public transport on Christmas Day, and a reduced service on Boxing Day and the Christmas bank holidays.

 School term dates change from year to year and differ from school to school.
 There are sometimes differences between term dates for local authority-run schools and independent schools.

 Traditionally, there are three school terms, with short mid-term (half term) breaks and a longer break over the summer: